 And though the dog himself doesn't know or

-care that his achievements have been noted,
+achievements have been noted,

 a title says many things in the world